modullar/violations-tracker-backend/README.md

 - Node.js (v18 or higher)
 - MongoDB
-- API key from MapTiler for geocoding (optional)
+- API key from HERE for geocoding (Optional but recommended for accurate location data)

 ### Installation